chellecia/BCA-Customer-Review-Analysis/README.md

-# BCA-Customer-Review-Analysis

-Sentiment Analysis on Bank BCA Customer Reviews
+# Sentiment Analysis on Bank BCA Customer Reviews

 This project performs sentiment analysis on customer reviews related to Bank BCA using Natural Language Processing (NLP) techniques.
 The goal is to uncover customer perceptions, identify common sentiments, and provide insights for improving banking services.